 Wine Food: New Adventures in Drinking and Cooking [A Recipe Book]

-You get concise info on styles, plus tips on tasting, buying, and storing wine.
-They even throw in a flavor cheat sheet and label-reading guide.
+You get concise info on styles, plus tips on tasting, buying, and storing.
+They even throw in a flavor reference sheet and label-reading guide.

 11.